storybookjs/frontpage/src/content/recipes/sass.md

 </RecipeHeader>

-Sass (also known as scss) is a popular CSS preprocessor that allows developers to write more maintainable and reusable stylesheets.
+Sass is a popular CSS preprocessor that allows developers to write more maintainable and reusable stylesheets.
 Storybook is an industry-standard tool for developing and testing UI components in isolation.
 With the help of the `@storybook/addon-styling` package, developers can easily incorporate sass stylesheets into their Storybook components.

 ## Adding `@storybook/addon-styling`